DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

 Anna: “Who do you think is at the door?”

-  Teacher: “Let’s ask Joe, our predictor.
+  Teacher: “Let's ask Joe, our predictor.
 Joe, who do you think is at the door?”